franklongford/PyFibre/README.md

 Installation
 ------

 PyFibre requires a local distributions of python >= 3.6 and pip >= 9.0 in order to run.
-Either anaconda or miniconda distributions are recommended, as well as the use of a virtual environment, since creating local binaries may require root access.
+Either [anaconda](https://www.anaconda.com/download/) or [miniconda](https://conda.io/miniconda.html) distributions are recommended.

+The use of a virtual environment, such as [conda](https://conda.io/docs/), is optional, but also recommended.
+If using anaconda or miniconda python distribution, this can be easily initiated set up using the commands:

+`conda create -n PyFibre python=3.6`

+`source activate PyFibre`

-Once downloaded, run `make install` in the PyFibre directory to install all required libraries and create the `PyFibre` and `PyFibre_GUI` binaries.
+Once a suitable distribution of python is installed, download the Pyfibre repository and run `make` in the PyFibre directory.
+This will install all required libraries and create the local `PyFibre` and `PyFibre_GUI` binaries.

 Running the PyFibre GUI
 ----

-Once installed, calling the executable `PyFibre_GUI` will initiate a graphical user interface.
+Once installed, calling the executable `PyFibre_GUI` from the command line will initiate a graphical user interface.

 PyFibre is set by default to detect Tagged Image Format (tif) files.
 To load in individual files to analyse, use the `Select File` button and use the pop up window to navigate through your file tree.
 Alternatively, you can load in all tif files within a single directory by using the `Select Folder` button.